Tuesdays 5:45-6:30pm: Refresh Flow $10

 1) Pay via Venmo to @jwhitneyyoga no later than 30 minutes before class

-** In the note section include: Type of Class + Time + Day + Date + email **
+** In the note section include: Time + Date of class + your email **

-2) You will receive an email with the link & password for that class
+2) You will receive an email with a calendar invite link & password for that class within 24 hrs.

 4) Recommendations for practicing Yoga and Meditation via Zoom are below.
 Please make sure to read before attending your first class.